awesomemotive/one-click-demo-import/docs/import-problems.md

 > Fatal error:  Class 'XMLReader' not found in .../wp-content/plugins/one-click-demo-import/vendor/proteusthemes/wp-content-importer-v2/src/WXRImporter.php on line 123

 Similarly as above, but this time the [XMLReader](http://php.net/manual/en/book.xmlreader.php) PHP module/extention is missing.
 Please contact your hosting company and ask them to install that for you.
 These are very common modules, so I don't know why they do not install them by default.

+## Server error 504 - Gateway timeout ##
+This means, that the server did not get a timely response and so it stopped with the current import.
+What you can try is to run the same import again.
+If you get the same error, you can try to run the same import a few times.
+A couple of import tries might finish the import till the end, becaue your server will be able to process the import data in smaller chunks.